 Although there are no enclosed dog runs, Palmer Park is dog-friendly.
 The park has some basic rules governing dogs in the park.
 Dogs must be leashed at all times on a leash not to exceed six (6) feet in length and of sufficient strength to hold the dog in constant check.
 Tying animals by a leash which exceeds six (6) feet in length to any tree, shrub, structure, or other fixture is strictly forbidden.

 DETROIT MOUNTED POLICE

-The Detroit Mounted Police horse barn is located at 9000 Merrill Plaisance in Palmer Park, near the old recreation center.
+The Detroit Mounted Police horse barn is located at 910 Merrill Plaisance in Palmer Park, behind the Civil Defense Building.
 Call (313) 341-2279 between 2 and 4 PM for availability to visit horses or pick up manure to use in your garden (bring buckets or heavy duty garbage bags to transport manure).